ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 Scrubbing
 =========

-In addition to making multiple copies of objects, Ceph insures data integrity by scrubbing placement groups.
+In addition to making multiple copies of objects, Ceph ensures data integrity by scrubbing placement groups.
 Ceph scrubbing is analogous to ``fsck`` on the object storage layer.
 For each placement group, Ceph generates a catalog of all objects and compares each primary object and its replicas to ensure that no